-2 Although Manitoba typically experiences flooding of the Red and Assiniboine Rivers each spring, an unusually heavy snowfall led to a severe flooding of the Assiniboine River in 2011.
+2 Although Manitoba has often experienced flooding of the Red and Assiniboine Rivers in the spring, an unusually heavy snowfall led to a severe flooding of the Assiniboine River in 2011.
 Described as a once-in-300-year event, the flood significantly affected crop production in the western part of the province.
-Flooding of the Souris River, which flows into the Assiniboine River, only aggravated the situation, prompting a second cresting of the Assiniboine River flood.
+Flooding of the Souris River, which flows into the Assiniboine River flood.